 We’re launching a new community of practice in India, the Participatory Youth Leadership Network, which will bring together youth leaders and youth organisations in India and beyond.

-Our newest initiative, the Participatory Youth Leadership Network, kicks off this week with an introductory webinar on Friday, October 16th at 12pm GMT+3.
+Our newest initiative, the Participatory Youth Leadership Network, kicks off with an introductory webinar on Friday 16 October, with future sessions taking place twice monthly.

 The project is the brainchild of our Head of Partnerships in India, Sara Sinha, who has a passion for raising the voices of young people in India, coupled with a background in Indian youth organisations, the tech sector and the open democracy field.
 She explains how the idea came about:

 "Through our work at Citizen OS, we know that participatory leadership approaches are increasingly gaining momentum worldwide.
 And in the Indian context, I know that the young people of India are increasingly demanding that their voices are heard.

 "Many Indian youth organisations are now rethinking the ways they engage with and empower their young members—looking to enhance youth participation in the leadership of their organisations and beyond.